Candlelight-XYJ/TPDAinfer/README.md

 This is a Output path, Outputting the BN result of TPDA

-After providing input file paths,you can do as follows:
+After providing file paths,you can do as follows:

 + **`First`** load Preprocess Functions
   + dfProcess <- function(input_path)
   + getDoubleHang_value<-function(mylist1,mylist2)